Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: Forecasting

-\subsection{Forecasting $\theta_{T+1}$}
+\section{Forecasting $\theta_{T+1}$}

-Another succinct summary of the time trajectory is the forecast for the fixed effects of period $T+1$.
-This forecasting problem is of independent interest as well.
-The problem is to predict $\theta_{T+1} = (\theta_{1,T+1}, \dots \theta_{J,T+1})'$ with only the $T$ period data in hand.
-The approach is similar to the URE approach taken for estimation problem.
-I derive a class of predictors using a hierarchical model, and tune the hyperparameters by minimizing a unbiased prediction error estimate (UPE).
-For this reason, the resulting forecasts are referred to as UPE forecasts.
+In settings where $t$ represents time, forecasts of future effects are often of interest.
+For example, in teacher evaluation and retention, policies based on forecasts of future effects—rather than past effects—can improve future student outcomes.
+To this end, I consider the problem of predicting $\theta_{T+1} = (\theta_{1,T+1}, \dots, \theta_{J,T+1})'$.
+The approach is analogous to the URE framework proposed earlier: I first derive a class of predictors based on a hierarchical model, and then tune the hyperparameters by minimizing an unbiased estimate of the prediction error (UPE).
+The resulting forecasts are referred to as UPE forecasts.

-Consider the second level model $\theta_{j} \sim N(0, \Lambda)$ centered at zero.
-Here, I consider the case where the fixed effects are demeaned so that the fixed effects are assumed be drawn from a distribution centered at zero.
-Write the block matrices of the tuning parameter $\Lambda$ and the variance matrix $\Sigma_{j}$ as
+For simplicity, I consider the case where the fixed effects are demeaned, i.e., (\ref{eq:second_level}) with $\mu_{j} = 0$.
+Write $\Lambda$ and $\Sigma_{j}$ in the following block matrix form: